The entire reason this website exists is to shine a light on the great cocktails of the world.

 Classic Daiquiri: No, There is No Strawberry in This

 I’m always amazed at how many people don’t know what a daiquiri is.
 No not those strawberry monstrosities, a real daiquiri with nothing but sugar, lime, and rum.
 If I could only make 5 drinks for the rest of my life?
-This certainly be one of them.
+This would certainly be one of them.

 Fish House Punch: Another Delicious Crowd Pleaser